 Past, present and future: much of what happens in Berlin has an impact on the world.
 And much of what happens in the world affects Berlin.
 BERLIN GLOBAL, an exhibition on 4,000 square metres of space, shows how the city and its people are connected with the world.
 Visitors start in a room called Thinking the World and move on to an introductory space entitled Berlin Images.
 Rooms with individual themes then follow: Revolution, Free Space, Boundaries, Entertainment, War, Fashion and Interconnection.
 These aspects also feature in other metropolises, but the constellation captures the essence of the city.

-Varied and frequently surprising, the immersive installations and atmospheric presentations lead visitors through theme-based worlds that reflect the many sides of Berlin.
+Rich in variety and full of surprises, the immersive installations and atmospheric presentations invite visitors into these realms and the underlying diversity of Berlin.
 We let those who know the city speak: residents, experts, artists, initiatives and associations.
 Their stories, experiences and perspectives energise the exhibition.

 The world in Berlin – Berlin in the world.
 The city has always been part of a multifaceted network that spans the globe.